seershan/seershan/README.md

 - [Work Fast Notepad](https://github.com/seershan/Work-Fast-Notepad) - Work Fast Notepad is a sleek and efficient online notepad application designed to enhance your productivity.
 A minimalist interface and essential features provide a distraction-free environment for jotting down notes, brainstorming ideas, or drafting documents quickly.
 - [Rock Paper Scissors Game](https://github.com/seershan/rock-paper-scissors) - Welcome to the Rock Paper Scissors Game!
 This project is a simple web-based game developed using HTML, CSS, and JavaScript.
 The goal of this project was to learn and apply fundamental web development concepts.
 - [Tic Tac Toe Game](https://github.com/seershan/tic-tac-toe) - Welcome to the Tic-Tac-Toe project!
 This is a simple yet engaging web-based game of Tic-Tac-Toe, developed using HTML, CSS, and JavaScript.
 The project serves as a learning exercise to understand the basics of web development, including layout design, styling, and interactive scripting.
+- [Expense Tracker](https://github.com/seershan/expense-tracker) - A simple command-line expense tracker written in Python.
+This tracker allows you to add, view, and delete expenses, storing the data in a CSV file.
 - [Keep Screen On](https://github.com/seershan/keep-screen-on) - A simple web application designed to prevent your PC screen from turning off while the page is open.
 - [Basic Temp Converter](https://github.com/seershan/basic-temp-converter) - A simple C++ program to convert temperatures between Celsius and Fahrenheit.
+- [Basic Banking Program](https://github.com/seershan/basic-banking-program) - This is a simple console-based banking system written in C++.
+The program allows users to create an account, deposit money, withdraw money, and check their balance.
+It is designed for educational purposes to demonstrate the use of classes, file handling, and basic C++ syntax.

 ## 🌟 Goals

 My ultimate goal?
 To become a coding superstar!
 But for now, I'm focused on:
 - 🌐 Expanding my knowledge in full stack development.
-- 🐍 Knowing Python and its various applications.
+- 🐍 Developing knowledge of different languages and their various applications.
-- 💻 Mastering DSA with C++ and JAVA
+- 💻 Mastering DSA with C++.
 - 🚀 Building more awesome projects and contributing to the coding community.

 ## 💬 Let's Connect!